 Approval, clearance or certification of companion diagnostics may be subject to further legislative or regulatory reforms notably in the EU.
 On May 25, 2017, the new In Vitro Medical Devices Regulation (2017/746 or "IVDR") entered into force.
 The IVDR repeals and replaces the EU In Vitro Diagnostic Medical Devices Directive.
-Unlike directives, which must be implemented into the national laws of the EEA Member States, regulations are directly applicable, i.e., without the need for adoption of EEA Member States laws implementing them, in all EEA Member States and are intended to eliminate current differences in the regulation of medical devices among EEA Member States.
+Unlike directives, which must be implemented into the national laws of the EEA member states, regulations are directly applicable, i.e., without the need for adoption of EEA member states laws implementing them, in all EEA member states and are intended to eliminate current differences in the regulation of medical devices among EEA member states.
 The IVDR, among other things, is intended to establish a uniform, transparent, predictable and sustainable regulatory framework across the EEA for medical devices and ensure a high level of safety and health while supporting innovation.
-The IVDR will, however, only become applicable in May 2022.
+The IVDR will, however, only become applicable in May 2022 and on October 14, 2021, the European Commission proposed a "progressive" roll-out of the IVDR to prevent disruption in the supply of in vitro diagnostic medical devices.
+The European Parliament and Council adopted the proposed regulation on December 15, 2021.
+The IVDR will fully apply on May 26, 2022 but there will be a tiered system extending the grace period for many devices (depending on their risk classification) before they have to be fully compliant with the regulation.